ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - is this the first time anyone has used the tool for MOJ business?
 - could there be damaging consequences if the information you work with using the tool were to be lost, stolen, or published in the media?

-If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the tool.
+If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the OIT.

 ### Why OITs are an opportunity